Philadelphia's FEMA vaccine site to allow walk-in appointments to eligible residents in 22 zip codes

 "In some cases, the message is getting out that all of our clinics are walk-up.
 That's not true, and we don't want people showing up at our clinics assuming they can get vaccinated if they don't have an appointment.
 We will allow walk-ups only if appointments are still available," he said.

-A spokesperson for the health department added that every person will be charged to prove that they are a Philadelphia resident.
+A spokesperson for the health department added that every person will be asked to prove that they are a Philadelphia resident.

 "Our staff knows to accept government identification, utility bills, Philadelphia City IDs - anything with your name and address on it," the spokesperson said.